newhavenrb/conferences/Let's-Make-Testing-Fun-Again.md

 * Kent Beck: "Programmers Love Writing Tests"
 * Noel liked doing JUnit, etc
 * We get satisfaction from solving problems well, but do we love writing tests?
+    * Do we just love saying we wrote tests?